diffpy/diffpy.github.io/products/xinterpdf.rst

 This is a first release of the program (v.0.1.0).
 Comments and suggestions are welcome.
-Please send an email to Chenyang Shi at cs3000@columbia.edu and/or post your questions at diffpy-users Google Groups.
+Please send an email to Chenyang Shi at cs3000@columbia.edu or post your questions to `diffpy-users`_ Google Group.

 Getting Started
 ===============